 Due to the sheer amount of rain during the winter, there is often a lot of water on the roads.
 In cold temperatures, this freezes, leaving the roads icy.
-Although most of the main roads will be gritted in bad weather, other more rural routes won’t be so you will need to be confident driving in winter conditions.
+Although most of the main roads will be gritted during bad weather, other more rural routes won’t be, so you will need to be confident driving in winter conditions.

 Grit will often be left alongside rural roads in case of bad weather but this is not guaranteed.
 Furthermore, you will need to hope that the grit has not already been used during a previous cold snap.

 Even if you are not planning on venturing into the mountains with your car, it is worth knowing that Skye is full of steep roads which can be hard to negotiate in bad weather.
 Some roads are completely impassable in bad weather so make sure you pay attention to road signs – it is easy to get stuck on a narrow mountain pass!

-As you would expect from anywhere often hit with cold conditions, potholes are a real issue all over the island and you will need to pay close attention to these when driving.
-Some of these monsters have the potential to rip off your tyres if you take them too quick.
-Also, be wary of any particularly deep looking puddles as these could be hiding a big pothole.
+Potholes are a real issue all over the island year-round and you will need to pay close attention to these when driving.
+Some of these monsters have the potential to rip off your tyres if you take them too quickly!
+Also, be wary of any particularly deep puddles as these could be hiding a pothole.

-The main differences between winter and summer hiking on the island are the need to be prepared for boggy and wet conditions.
+The main difference between winter and summer on the island is the need to be prepared for boggy and wet conditions.
 You will also need to dress for the changing weather.
 There is a recommended packing list at the bottom of this article in case you are looking for specific information regarding gear and clothing.

-If you are looking to get up into the hills, this is possible during winter.
+You can also get your teeth into some hillwalking during the winter.
 Three of the Munros in the Cuillin are classed as non-technical, Bruch na Frithe, Sgurr na Banachdich and Bla Bheinn.
 However, these should only be attempted by experienced mountain hikers on clear days with good weather.
-Mountain Rescue doesn’t want to have to trudge into the mountains because hikers are unprepared for the changing conditions!

 Other parts of the ridge are accessible but they require technical hiking skills and should only be attempted alongside a guide.
-Personally, I would seek a guide for any of the Cuillin peaks during winter as the mountain weather can be severe and diminishing daylight hours means that there is little room for error.
+The weather can be unforgiving and diminishing daylight hours means that there is little room for error.

 The best thing about any kind of hike on Skye in winter is that the trails are practically empty.
 Just before Christmas, I did the entirety of the Quiraing loop walk and met just a handful of other people.
 This is a world apart from the bustling crowds you can expect to see in the summer!